 - 1. Navigate to the Configure > Network Connections > Network Interfaces page on the WebUI. - 2.
 Click on the bond that you want to edit, the bond details are expanded. - 3.
-Click on the bond Edit button that is located next to the Enable / Disable toggle buttons. - 4.
-Change the bond details as required. - Click the Update button to finalize the edit process.
-Updating the bond temporarily interrupts network activity on this interface.
+Click on the bond Edit button that is located next to the Enable / Disable toggle buttons.

+4. Change the bond details as required.